oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

   --bootstrap-file=${HOME}/.krustlet/config/bootstrap.conf
 ```

-**Note**: If you use Docker for Mac, the node-ip would be different.
+**Note**: If you use Docker for Mac, the node-ip will be different.
 Follow [the instructions from the Krustlet docs](https://docs.krustlet.dev/howto/krustlet-on-kind/#special-note-docker-desktop-for-mac) to figure out the IP.
-If you get the error "krustlet-wasi cannot be opened because the developer cannot be verified", you can allow it with the `allow anyway` button found at `System Preferences` > `Security & Privacy` > `General` on macOS.
+If you get the error "krustlet-wasi cannot be opened because the developer cannot be verified," you can allow it with the `allow anyway` button found at `System Preferences` > `Security & Privacy` > `General` on macOS.

-You should see a prompt to manually approve TLS certs since the serving certs used by Krustlet need to be manually approved.
+You should see a prompt to manually approve TLS certs since the serving certs Krustlet uses must be manually approved.
 Open a new terminal and run the below command.
 The hostname will be shown in the prompt from the Krustlet server.

 ```bash
 kubectl certificate approve <hostname>-tls